biophysics-ul/DC-tools/README.md

 ## Usage

 - Install the required packages (see below)
-- Download the files, make sure the modules are in the same folder as your script, and you're ready to go!
+- Download the files, put the modules and scripts in the same folder on your computer, and you're ready to go!

 Additional information about the modules is available in the module-specific README files:
 - [README.rtdc_tools](/modules/README.rtdc_tools.md)